Arduino UNO - 3D Model - Screen Shot- Blog Thumbnail

 done

-The third step is to download and install Jeff Rowberg’s i2cdevlib libraries, see the latest code on github.
+The third step is to download and install Jeff Rowberg’s i2cdevlib libraries and see the latest code on github.
 Go to the root folder and download the zipped files.
 Unzip the “i2cdevlib-master.zip” file and find the Arduino folder.
 Copy the “MPU6050” and “I2Cdev” folder to the Arduino “libraries” folder.
 Arduino stores all the add-on libraries within the “My Documents” folder.
 Here you see the location of the Arduino “libraries” folder.
 Libraries will usually contain a .cpp file and a few .h files.
 Most will also contain an examples folder.
-To verify the library has been installed correctly, open up the File>Examples folder under the Arduino IDE and you should see “MPU6050_DMP6” and “MPU6050_raw” in MPU6050>examples folder.
-Now open up “MPU6050_DMP6” example and upload it to the Arduino.
-Open the serial monitor and sets the data rate in bits per second to 115200 baud.
+To verify the library has been installed correctly, open up the File>Examples folder under the Arduino IDE and you should see “MPU6050_DMP6” and “MPU6050_raw” in the MPU6050>examples folder.
+Now open up the “MPU6050_DMP6” example and upload it to the Arduino.
+Open the serial monitor and set the data rate in bits per second to 115200 baud.
 The output below shows the MPU-6050 is connected successfully.

 Initializing DMP…